FleetingClouds/InitializeEthereumPrivateNetwork/README.md

 ### Prerequisites

-These scripts were developed for two freshly created Xubuntu 16.04LTS virtual machines running in Qemu/KVM.
+These scripts were developed for two or more freshly created Xubuntu 16.04LTS virtual machines running in Qemu/KVM.

 They should work without problem in all recent Debian based VMs in any hypervisor, but this has not been tested.